 “Like the due diligence performed on all ATVM applications, the department’s due diligence for the Fisker loan was extensive with rigorous financial, technical, legal and market analysis conducted over many months by DOE’s internal professional staff, including qualified engineers and financial experts and outside experts,” David Frantz, acting executive director of the department’s loan programs office, said in the letter.

 Grassley and Thune said the response ignored the questions they posed.

 “There’s also a lot of discussion of the due diligence that went into making the loan but no evidence to show what that due diligence actually was,” Grassley said in an e-mailed statement.
 “I intend to follow up for a more thorough response.”

-Representative Andy Harris, a Maryland Republican who is chairman of the House Science Energy and Environment Subcommittee, also sent a letter today to the Energy Department asking for information about its advanced-vehicle spending, including grants given to Ecotality Inc. (ECTY), which installs vehicle-charging infrastructure.
+Representative Andy Harris, a Maryland Republican who is chairman of the House Science Energy and Environment Subcommittee, also sent a letter today to the Energy Department asking for information about its advanced-vehicle spending, including grants given to Ecotality Inc. (ECTY:US), which installs vehicle-charging infrastructure.

 To contact the reporter on this story: Angela Greiling Keane in Washington at email@example.com

 To contact the editor responsible for this story: Bernard Kohn at firstname.lastname@example.org